Masei25/PizzaHouse/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About Pizza House
+PizzaHouse is developed to address the challenges faced by food vendors in reaching a broader clients and effectively marketing their products.
+This web application serves as a platform where vendors can list their food items, including burgers, pizzas, and drinks, making them accessible to potential buyers.
+Buyers can browse through these listings, select the items they desire, and conveniently make payments using the integrated online payment system.
+Additionally, the platform offer the option of 'pay on delivery' for added flexibility and convenience.
+PizzaHouse aims to bridge the gap between vendors and customers, providing a seamless and efficient way for both parties to connect and engage in food transactions.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.